Kanomble/celery_blast/README.md

   `SQL_DATABASE`, `SQL_USER`, and `SQL_PASSWORD` must match `POSTGRES_DB`, `POSTGRES_USER`, and `POSTGRES_PASSWORD`.
 - Replace `SECRET_KEY` with a real secret value.
 - For production, set `DJANGO_ALLOWED_HOSTS` and `CSRF_TRUSTED_ORIGINS` to the deployed host name and HTTPS origin.
-- Configure the reference data URLs before running the CATHI setup procedure:
+- Configure the required reference-data URLs before running the CATHI setup procedure.
+These values are intentionally blank in the example files and must be set in `.env.dev` or `.env.prod`:
   `TAXDB_URL`, `CDD_DATABASE_URL`, `REFSEQ_URL`, and `GENBANK_URL`.
+- Prefer HTTPS URLs for large archives when the provider supports them.
+For example, the CDD archive should be served as a readable `.tar.gz` file that contains `Cdd.pal`; the RefSeq and GenBank values should point to assembly summary text files.
 - Keep `.env.dev`, `.env.prod`, and `.env.prod.db` out of Git.
 Do not commit runtime secrets.

 On Linux hosts, prepare the writable runtime directories before starting the stack: